zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Josey:  If you’re suggesting that we hire you to do influe nce peddling, I can tell you now that we’re not interested.
 Corruption may be rampant in government, but we’re not willing to do anything unethical to get  a contract.

-Curt:  Suit yourself, but without somebody like me doin g your dirty work, there’s no way you’re going to win that contract.
+Curt:  Suit yourself, but without somebody like me doing your dirty work, there’s no way you’re going to win that contract.

 Josey:  That may be, Mr. West, but that’s a chance we’re wi lling to take.